gklptrgt/Futures-Toolkit---Chrome-Extension/README.md

 # Futures Toolkit - Chrome-Extension 🛠
+I wanted to calculate my positions possible profit and loses in a fast way and came up with this idea.
 This is a JavaScript function that calculates the potential profit and risk of a trade based on the user input for return on equity (ROE), leverage, and margin.

 Here's what each variable represents: